 If you publish a post without an image or video, your content is not going to be easy to share.

 Are there ways around it?
-Yes.
+Of course.
 But they aren’t going to be doing you any favors.
 The “pin it” style buttons might grab your logo, your headshot or create a text-based “graphic” for you that is not in your brand colors or about your content at all.

 You can get into the nitty-gritty of image proportions if you want to, but if you are looking to save time, focus on having at least 1 good quality image that relates to your content (unless your content is a video post because videos can be pinned as they are.)

-Once you’ve created your post graphic — maybe with the post title, your URL as a watermark, etc — you have one more thing to do.
+Once you’ve created your post Featured Image — maybe with the post title, your URL as a watermark, etc — you have one more thing to do.
 When you upload the image to your post in WordPress, add alt text.

 WTF is alt text?

 By setting up your image with a well thought out alt text, you set yourself to have folks who pin your content help your post be searchable.
 Why?
 Because you used the right keywords + phrases in your alt text that your audience is searching for in Pinterest.
 This is how you can best prep images for Pinterest.

 And because your pinned article now has that caption, your article will pop up in the search results for these new eyes to land on.